garethcmurphy/kubernetes_at_dmsc/PITCHME.md

 ## Kubernetes

 - Applications are deployed to "pods", which are made available using services, which are accessed using ingress
-- We need to deal separately with:
+- For each of the 5+ services we need to configure:
-- Deployments
+    1. Deployments
-- Services
+    2. Services
-- Pods (can be groups of containers, we typically use single containers)
+    3. Pods (can be groups of containers, we typically use single containers)
-- Ingress
+    4. Ingress
 - for each of 5 microservices, 4 configurations = 20 config files